 Happy holidays from all of us at Grand Teton National Park Foundation!
 In the midst of a busy season of giving, we have a few creative ideas for everyone to support your favorite national park before the end of the year.

 Appreciated stock: If you have owned a publicly traded, highly appreciated stock for more than one year, there are many benefits to giving it as a gift.
 Donating appreciated stock to a 501(c)3 organization allows you to avoid the capital gains tax, which in extreme cases could be as high as 23.8%.
 You can take a charitable deduction for the full fair market value of your stock on the day you give it away.

 AmazonSmile: Do you shop on Amazon?
 Visit smile.amazon.com, select Grand Teton National Park Foundation as your charitable organization, and .5% of the price of your eligible AmazonSmile purchases will go to the Foundation and support our work in Grand Teton National Park.
 AmazonSmile is the same Amazon you know.
-Same products, same prices, same service.
+Same products, same prices, same service, but more generous!